Radio City Music Hall: Sports

 The first sports event at Radio City Music Hall was a boxing card headlined by Roy Jones Jr. and David Telesco that took place on January 15, 2000.
 On April 13, 2013, Nonito Donaire faced Guillermo Rigondeaux in a boxing card held at Radio City Music Hall.

 In 2004, the WNBA's New York Liberty played six home games at Radio City while their then-regular home, Madison Square Garden, prepared to host the 2004 Republican National Convention.
 The Liberty played their first game in front of 5,945 fans against the Detroit Shock in July 2004.
 Courtside seats were stage left and stage right along the baseline and the Rockettes performed at halftime.
 The court from Madison Square Garden was moved to Radio City Music Hall during this time.

-Radio City Music Hall was the site of the NFL Draft between 2006 and 2014.
-Prior to being held in the Music Hall, the NFL Draft had been hosted at other locations in New York City since 1965, but after the 2014 draft, the National Football League hosted the draft in a series of other cities nationwide.
+Radio City Music Hall was the site of the NFL draft between 2006 and 2014.
+Prior to being held at Radio City, the NFL Draft had been hosted at other locations in New York City since 1965, but after the 2014 draft, the National Football League hosted the draft in a series of other cities nationwide.